-Track chair: Marijn Janssen, Natalie Helbig and Vishanth Weerakkody open, transparent, accountable and demand-driven government.
-This requires fundamental changes and the concept of transformational government is pushed forward.
-At the same time governments have become open system and seek for participation and interaction with their environment.
-The track solicits for papers addressing the issue of public sector transformation between governments and their environment.
+Track chair: Marijn Janssen, Natalie Helbig and Vishanth Weerakkody

-Many governments are striving towards a vision for government-wide transformation to achieve an
+Many governments are working toward a vision of government-wide transformation that strives to achieve an open, transparent, accountable government while providing demand-driven services.
+To be successful in this vision fundamental changes are necessary in practice and new research that examines governments as open systems seeking participation and interaction with their environment is needed.
+The track solicits papers addressing the issue of public sector transformation between government and the environment.